Ordisoftware/Hebrew-Calendar/README.md

 #### In progress - Version 7.1

 - Add generate weekly parashah items in the database.
-- Add parashah lecture to the days of Shabat according to the option.
+- Add parashah reading to the days of Shabat according to the option.
 - Add current parashah in navigation form and in main form subtitle.

 #### In progress - Version 7.0